Sheida-Ebrahimi/Sheida-Ebrahimi/README.md

 # 💫 About Me:
-I'm a third-year Computer Science student at Ontario Tech University.
+I'm a fourth-year Computer Science student at Ontario Tech University.
 Always looking to learn more!

+###### Currently on a 16-month internship, I won't be able to commit much here.

 ## 🌐 Socials: